dart-lang/api.dart.dev/README.md

 First, read how
 [dartdoc structures links](https://github.com/dart-lang/dartdoc/blob/master/README.md#link-structure).

-The api.dartlang.org prepends some structure to the links from dartdoc.
+The api.dart.dev server prepends some structure to the links from dartdoc.

 ```
 /             ==> /stable